 Graduates of this certificate program can enter into several mid to senior level positions.
 Those interested in operating their own business will find this certificate helpful.
 Potential career and career tracks include:

 - Business Consultant

-- Certificate students must have an undergraduate degree from a regionally accredited college of university with a recommended GPA of 3.0.
-Official transcripts must be provided.
+- An undergraduate degree from a regionally accredited college of university

 - International students must meet Graduate School TOEFL requirements.

-No standardized test (GMAT) is required for the Certificate, although if the Certificate student later desires to apply for the MBA program the GMAT is required.
-UMaine baccalaureate graduates are exempt from submitting official UMaine transcripts but must send official transcripts from all other college/universities attended.
+- No standardized test (GMAT) is required for the Certificate, although if the Certificate student later desires to apply for the MBA program the GMAT may be required.